academyhq/academyhq.github.io/_posts/2019-07-06-spring-security-oauth2-resource-server.md

 ---
 layout: post
-title: Building an OAuth 2 resource server with Spring Boot
+title: Building an OAuth 2 resource server with Spring Security 5
 date: 2019-07-06
 tags: [spring framework, spring boot, spring security, java, gradle, jwt, oauth]
 ---

 This guide demonstrates how to secure HTTP/S service endpoints using JWT tokens within a Spring Boot microservice.

-We will continue the discussion we started in the previous [guide][spring-boot-oauth2-authorization-server], which presented a Spring Boot implementation of an authorization server.
+We will continue the discussion we started in the previous [guide][spring-security-oauth2-authorization-server], which presented a Spring Boot implementation of an authorization server.
 Our authorization server allows authenticated clients to obtain digitally signed JWT access tokens, which can be independently verified by a resource server.

 The code for this guide is available in [GitHub][spring-boot-oauth2-resource-server.git].